DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Lecture and Focused Notes/Hayek and Economic Liberty.md

 - We cannot plan an economy:

 1. Because it would be inefficient to collate necessary information
 2. Literally impossible to know everything we need to know to understand a discipline as broad as economics

+---

+31/10/2023

+The interwar period of the 1930s, Capitalism didn't seem to do so well and there was a sort of confidence around socialists.

+German hyperinflation 1922-23

+There was a widespread loss of confidence in the ability of Capitalism to deliver.
+Whereas, the Soviet Union was going strong!
+Lenin and Trotsky steered the Bolshevik regime.

+Keynes and Hayek believed each other had a wacky view on economics.
+That said, Keynes believed in Hayek's argument - that 'morally and philosophically I find myself in agreement with virtually the whole of it.'

+The dedication - To The Socialists of All Parties.
+He wanted to push back against currents of thoughts.

+This is not an argument against Marxism.
+Chief in Hayek's line of thought is the French 19th century Socialist tradition (Henri de Saint-Simon who).
+Hayek's argument doesn't speak for Marxists.
+Marxists just believed communism was historically apt.
+Hayek rather speaks to the modern Marxists, left-liberals, those who *do* want to make arguments on freedom, equality, justice and so on.
+In some ways, Hayek and the Marxists are talking past the other.

+## Hayek as a troll....?

+He likes to stir up discourse:
+1. Government subsidies and bail-outs (Say NO to affirmative action!)
+2. Social Justice (Say NO to ... moral pluralism.
+We don't know what social justice truly means.)
+3. The power of the most junior official in the planning ministry (Say NO to those that have disproportionate power over industries... if we don't like monopoly, we shouldn't like planning!)
+4. International economies and the global poor (Say NO to the conclusions that follow from what they speak of ...
+I wasn't paying attention)

+## Hayek is sometimes who is not what people think he is

+Hayek was an international federalist.
+It is worth remembering that it was straightforward: committing to free markets means binding yourself to international positions that could bring you to international markets.

+Lots of people who defend free markets is because they reward hard work and reward enterprise and it's an important point that Hayek never reasons with that: for Hayek, the market is a giant information system that gathers information and distributes it through the price system.
+If one were to think the job of the market to give people what they deserve that's a different conception: the market simply does what it does.

+Hayek isn't a critic of the welfare state.
+He isn't opposed.
+He writes favourably in schemes that favour households that settle a minimum income.
+From a Hayekian point, it's got to be a welfare policy delivered through a system of rules.
+A welfare policy that does that is acceptable.
+He doesn't want a policy of discretionary power.
+Emphasise passage to liberalism: don't ever overstate the role of the state... the central thought is that if we leave the market to its own devices, things will go wrong.